-The Vigil for Life is a collaboration between Irish pro-life groups in response to the current threat to unborn babies and their mothers.
+The Vigil for Life is a collaboration between Irish pro-life groups in response to greater threats to unborn babies and their mothers; Youth Defence, Life Institute, Family & Life, Pro-Life Campaign, Precious Life and others.
 The first Vigil was held on Tuesday, 4th December 2012 and the second on Saturday, 19th January 2013.
-January's Vigil attracted a huge crowd of more than 30,000 to stand together against abortion.

 A highlight of the massive Vigil was when Dr Eoghan de Faoite of Youth Defence phoned Enda Kenny live from the event, and 30,000 people chorused a message for an Taoiseach to 'keep his pro-life promise'.